MANAGING A CONDOMINIUM DURING A HEALTH EMERGENCY

 Organizing a condominium meeting?

-Normally, the Board of Directors should call an annual meeting of co-owners at the end of the fiscal year, to discuss and deal with matters concerning the building and its administration.
-As a general rule, these meetings must be held within 90 days of the end of the fiscal year.
+Normally, the Board of Directors should call an annual meeting of the co-owners at the end of the fiscal year, to discuss and deal with matters concerning the building and its administration.
+As a general rule, these meetings should be held within 90 days of the end of the fiscal year.

 Electing directors ?